| Title: | Dynamic Panel Multiple Threshold Model with Fixed Effects |

 ,

-can use y~x1+x2
+can use y~x1+x2.

 For a special dynamic panel model with fixed effects having the following form: